rubyguides

 p.x = 3 # NoMethodError: undefined method `x=' for Point

-All members defined with Data.define are required — there’s no way to provide defaults:
+All members defined with Data.define are required.
+There is no built-in way to provide defaults, so omitting any member raises ArgumentError at construction time:

 Config = Data.define(:host, :port)